U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Alternate Documents: Auszug aus dem Geburtseintrag (extract from birth registration).
-This document is also issued by the German registration office (Standesamt) where the birth was registered.
+Alternate Documents: Auszug aus dem Geburtseintrag (Extract from the Birth Registration).
+This document is also issued by the German registration office (Standesamt) where the birth occurred.

 Exceptions: There are no exceptions.

-Comments: In lieu of the birth certificate, you may also request an “Auszug aus dem Geburtenregister” (extract from the birth register).
-This document is a certified copy of the birth register listing name, date of birth, place of birth, name of parents, in case of adoption, name of adoptive parents.
+Comments: In lieu of the birth certificate, you may also request an “Auszug aus dem Geburtenregister” (Extract from the Birth Register).
+This document is a certified copy of the birth register listing the name, date of birth, place of birth, names of parents, and in case of adoption, names of adoptive parents.

 Available